For a nominal fee, you can get your new registration sticker with next day delivery. Learn more below.

 A variety of people and businesses use background checks, including:

-- Government agencies, for purposes such as security clearance.
+- Various government agencies, for purposes such as:

 Sometimes, even credit card companies and car insurance providers conduct background checks.